MiyukiHoshi21/computing-work/teachers-day/story.md

 Screams could be heard, and all the teachers’ eyes were drawn to a side of the field which had a few boys racing away from it.

 “Run!
 Zombies!”
-(Boy 5) urged everyone as he rushed past with (Boy 6).
+(Girl 1) screamed as she rushed past with (Girl 2).

 “Wait!
 We are here to help stop (Boy 2)!”
-Ms Poh (Hist) stopped (Boy 5) and (Boy 6).
+Ms Poh (Hist) stopped (Girl 1) and (Girl 2).

 “You wouldn’t want to be bitten by the zombies and turn into one I tell you.”
-(Boy 6) warned, terrified.
+(Girl 2) warned, terrified.

-Together, (Boy 5) and (Boy 6) sprinted away.
+Together, (Girl 1) and (Girl 2) sprinted away.

 “Let’s get help from other students.”
 Mdm Tang (Cooking) muttered, shaking her head.

 “Do you need any help?”
-(Boy 7) queried as he neared the group of teachers.
+(Boy 5) queried as he neared the group of teachers.

 “Okay so we know that the zombie disease can spread by biting like rabies.”
 Mr Lim (SC) began.